-- a) One physician to act as Chief Medical Officer and one trained medical person.
-A second physician, Registered Nurse, EMT, Paramedic or equivalent, trained in and equipped for life support procedures, may be approved by the CASC-OR Race Director as the trained medical person. - The physician and second medical person shall be available at Race Medical; they shall not participate in any Competition. - b) One fully equipped Advanced Life Support (ALS) Ambulance, provided by an ambulance service licenced to perform urgent patient transfers by the Ministry of Health in the Province of Ontario. - If the ALS Ambulance is unavailable, then one Basic Life Support (BLS) Ambulance may be used ONLY if the Chief Medical Officer has access at the racetrack facility to the required medications for pain control and airway control. - c) Fire/rescue/medical vehicles, equipment and crew as defined below.
+- a) The Chief Medical Officer who shall be a qualified Physician and an Assistant Medical Officer who shall be a qualified Physician, Registered Nurse, Nurse Practitioner, Physician Assistant, Emergency Medical Technician, or Paramedic. - The Chief Medical Officer and Assistant Medical Officer shall be available at Race Medical.
+They shall not participate in any Competition. - b) One Advanced Life Support (ALS) Ambulance, provided by an ambulance service licenced by the Ministry of Health in the Province of Ontario. - If the ALS Ambulance is unavailable, then one Basic Life Support (BLS) Ambulance may be used ONLY if the Chief Medical Officer has access at the racetrack facility to the required medications for pain control and airway control. - c) Fire/rescue/medical vehicles, equipment and crew as defined below.